 It has 1/8” diameter tubes and memory locks to keep everything together.
-The locks are of the top quality, meaning they will endure the everyday stress that a serious drummer would put them through in practice and gigging the world.
+The locks are of top quality, meaning they will endure the everyday stress that a serious drummer would put them through in practice and gigging.
 They are also quite light in comparison to the high-end options and every pound counts when you have to dismantle and move your drum set every other night.

 Even though it’s not the best item on the market, it will do its job properly and for a really cheap price.
 What more could you ask of it?

-Pearl is a household name in the drumming world and it’s no wonder that their stand has made way to our list of the top stands.
-BC930 is a high-end, heavy-duty cymbal stand that has all the best features and can be used by any drummer in the world.
+Pearl is a household name in the drumming world and it’s no wonder that their stand has made its way to this list of the top cymbal stands.
+The BC930 is a high-quality, heavy-duty cymbal stand that has all the best features and can be used by any drummer in the world.